Need a way to make the laundry process easier, more efficient, and go by faster? Our readers share their top tips.

 - Have presorted hampers.
 Throw in a daily load, whichever hamper is fullest.

-- Have hampers for whites/dark/colored and hampers for storing clean clothing that’s ready before cleaning lady comes to iron/fold.
+- Have hampers for whites/dark/colored and hampers for storing clean clothing that’s ready before the cleaning lady comes to iron/fold.

 - Put a hamper in each bedroom and wash each hamper by itself.
 Then, it’s so much easier to put the clothing away.